amirebrahimi/qsharp-unity/README.md

 > `dotnet restore quantum-dotnet.sln`

 I think this downloads missing dependencies, but I'm not entirely sure.
-Unfortunately, I still got an error with trying to build after copying this across machines and a fresh install of Windows:
+Unfortunately, I still got an error with trying to build this again after the time that has passed (I'm on a new machine with a fresh install of Windows):

 ```
 Error	QS7016	Unable to load the file "C:\...\qsharp-runtime\src\Simulation\CsharpGeneration\bin\Debug\netstandard2.0\Microsoft.Quantum.CsharpGeneration.dll" specifying transformations to perform as part of the compilation process.
 Unable to load one or more of the requested types.
 ```

-Perhaps you won't get this error, but I don't have any interest in investigating further.
-The workflow is not sustainable because it required the following:
+Perhaps you won't get this error, but I don't have any interest in investigating further for the following reasons:

-1. A custom fork of `qsharp-compiler` and `qsharp-runtime` in order to compile under netstandard2.0.
+1. A custom fork of `qsharp-compiler` and `qsharp-runtime` were required in order to compile under netstandard2.0.
 Unity unfortunately [didn't support netstandard2.1 yet](https://github.com/dotnet/standard/issues/1330) (at the time I did this work) and it [wasn't clear yet on when it would be supported](https://forum.unity.com/threads/net-standard-2-1.757007/).
 This was not an easy feat to get it to compile and I have no interest in maintaining a fork of those two projects.
 2. So much of the pipeline between `qsharp-compiler` and `qsharp-runtime` relies on them working in tandem, so I had to manually compile .qs files in order to complete the build process for those custom forks.
 3. Generated files require a manual copy into Unity along with their dependencies.

 This brings me to my final point -- **I'm not going to support any of this because it is just too much work for a single person**.
 You'll notice that I've removed the Issues feature from GitHub and will archive the repository (as read-only) after committing everything.
-My guess is that something will break along the way for you to try and re-trace my steps.
+My guess is that something will break along the way if you are trying to re-trace my steps.
 I simply figured I'd provide this to those of you who are interested about integration and looking for a jumping-off point.

 The good news is that as I write this up and look back at the netstandard2.1 issue I mentioned above I see that Unity is [just now releasing experimental support in 2021.2.0a8](https://forum.unity.com/threads/unity-future-net-development-status.1092205/).
 Perhaps give that a shot and see if you have better luck with getting Q# programs into Unity.
 Maybe some of what I have shared here can help.